woodfrog/vse_infty/README.md

 ### Image-text Matching Results

 The following tables show partial results of image-to-text retrieval on COCO and Flickr30K datasets.
-In these experiments, we use BUTD region features for baseline and our methods, with BERT as the text encoder.
+In these experiments, we use BERT-base as the text encoder for our methods.
+This branch provides the code and pre-trained models for using BERT as the text backbone, please check out to the ```bigru``` branch for the code and pre-trained models for using BiGRU as the text backbone.

 #### Results of 5-fold evaluation on COCO 1K Test Split